 |CCL HomeSoftware Community Operations||

-The resource_monitor is a tool to monitor the computational resources of a process.
-It has been tested in Linux, FreeBSD, and Darwin, and can be used in stand-alone mode, or automatically with makeflow and work queue applications.
+The resource_monitor is a tool to monitor the computational resources of complex, multi-process applications.
+This is an essential capability for executing large scale applications reliably in clusters, clouds, and grids.
+It works on Linux, FreeBSD, and OSX, and can be used as a standalone tool, or automatically with distributed systems like Makeflow and Work Queue.

 Additionally, the monitor can be used as a watchdog.
 Maximum resource limits can be specified, and if one of the resources goes over the limit, then the monitor terminates the task, including a report of the resource that was above the limit.

 The resource_monitor_visualizer creates a series of webpages summarizing the logs produced by the resource_monitor.
 It generates histograms for each resource and each group.
 For example, the histogram to the right shows the distribution of cpu usage of a workflow with 5,000 tasks.
 To use the resource_monitor_visualizer specify the location of the resource logs and the location for the output.

 (Showing papers with tag resource_monitor.
 See all papers instead.)